 - and many others…

 The biggest time saver

 The biggest time-saver was probably how easy Expo it makes to send push notifications.
-It’s almost ridiculous, check out this guide, or let me sum it up quickly:
+It’s almost too simple.
+See this guide, or let me sum it up quickly:

 - grab a token on the phone by asking the user for notification permissions using Expo’s Permissions component